dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 633. Sum of Square Numbers.md

 * Space complexity : $O(1)$.
 Constant extra space is used.

 ## Approach 2: Better Brute Force
 We can improve the last solution, if we make the following observation.
-For any particular aa chosen, the value of $b$ required to satisfy the equation $a^2 + b^2 = c$ will be such that $b^2 = c - a^2$.
+For any particular $a$ chosen, the value of $b$ required to satisfy the equation $a^2 + b^2 = c$ will be such that $b^2 = c - a^2$.
 Thus, we need to traverse over the range $(0, \sqrt{c})$ only for considering the various values of $a$.
-For every current value of aa chosen, we can determine the corresponding $b^2$ value and check if it is a perfect square or not.
+For every current value of $a$ chosen, we can determine the corresponding $b^2$ value and check if it is a perfect square or not.
 If it happens to be a perfect square, $c$ is a sum of squares of two integers, otherwise not.

 Now, to determine, if the number $c - a^2$ is a perfect square or not, we can make use of the following theorem: